 - Dessert Plates

 - Metal or plastic shelves for walk-in cooler

 - Cleaning rags

 - Hand soap/ sanitizer dispenser

 Buffet table equipment

-- Plates, bowls and cutlery: These will be placed in areas strategically located from the food and drinks to avoid overcrowding and manage flow of guests picking up food.
+- Plates, bowls, and cutlery: These will be placed in areas strategically located from the food and drinks to avoid overcrowding and manage the flow of guests picking up food.

-- Long tables: Sturdy enough to carry all food, containers and cutlery.
-Also comes with table cloth and fabric to both complement decors and help maintain a clean look of the venue.
+- Long tables: Sturdy enough to carry all food, containers, and cutlery.
+Also comes with table cloth and fabric to complement decors and help maintain a clean look of the venue.

-- Food labels: Includes name of dish, allergy warning (if any) and other information such as ingredients, spicy/non-spicy, etc.
+- Food labels: include the name of a dish, allergy warning (if any), and other information such as ingredients, spicy/non-spicy, etc.